astreum/whitepaper/README.md

 Solar pricing mechanism:

 - The solar price is fixed for every block.
-- The solar price varies by 1 `Astre`.
+- The solar price varies by doubling and halving.
-- The solar price increases when more than 0.9, and decreases when less than 0.1, of the previous solar limit was used.
+- The solar price doubles when more than 0.9, and halves when less than 0.1, of the previous solar limit was used.
 - The base solar price is set at 1 `Astre`.

 ### Nova Consensus